 Verdun was an alright old school shooter though lacking the fluidity of other modern titles in the genre and this is not a comparison to the gameplay being a modern setting.
 It was awkward to control and learn with many graphical issues so I'm not sure how accessible this will be to the casual shooter.
 I personally enjoyed the general play of the game with its strategic design though there were many issues that can't be ignored.
 There also wasn't much to the game as it's just the Trench Warfare that will be the main attraction as the survival mode just wasn’t that interesting.
 To the side of that, there was an impressive selection of multiplayer maps present offering a wide range of terrains and places to fire at one another from.
 Still, there wasn't much to the game and it felt as though there wasn't enough polish present in this port.

-Review Done on Verdun for Xbox One
+Verdun Review on Xbox One

 Review Code Provided by Blackmill Games